devlead/OwinHttpMessageHandler/README.md

 var response = await httpClient.GetAsync("/");
 ```

-By default, the OWIN enviroment is defined to look as though the source of the request is local.
+By default, the OWIN environment is defined to look as though the source of the request is local.
 You can adjust the OWIN environment by passing in a closure:

 ```csharp
 Func<IDictionary<string, object>, Task> appFunc;